christierney/slack-pull-reminder/README.md

-Script that checks a specified list of GitHub repositories for open pull requests, and sends a reminder to a specified HipChat room.
+Script that checks a specified list of GitHub repositories for open pull requests, and sends a reminder to a specified Slack room.

 ## why